foxwilly/lab_jenkins/README.md

 to test github and jenkins
-the firt test is configure Pull SCM creating the jinkinsfile to run the pipeline automatically Tes Pull SCM configuration in jenking
+the firt test is configure Pull SCM creating the jinkinsfile to run the pipeline automatically Test Pull SCM configuration in Jenking